 Lip Sync Battle

 Pinewood Derby – I know the church is moving away from scouting, but I would imagine most stakes still have their pinewood derby racing tracks.
-I think the girls would love making their own cars and having a race!
+I think the youth would love to make their own cars and have a race!

 Just enter your email below to get the printable list sent to your email.
 You will be redirected to our online shop where we offer more Latter-day Saint ideas.

 Need ideas for younger kids?
 Check out this list of 40+ fun activity day ideas for boys and girls.
 Some of these might be fun for the older youth, too!